Inria-Asclepios/simul-atrophy/index.md

 The core components of the software are implemented in C++.
 It also contains a number of helper scripts (written in python) to preprocess input images and generate desired map of atrophy (or volume changes).

-The source code will soon be available at https://github.com/Inria-Asclepios/simul-atrophy.
-Please cite the following papers if you use this software:
+The following papers must be cited if you use this software:

 [1] Khanal, B., Lorenzi, M., Ayache, N., & Pennec, X. (2016).
 A biophysical model of brain deformation to simulate and analyze longitudinal MRIs of patients with Alzheimer’s disease .
 NeuroImage , 134, 35–52. http://doi.org/10.1016/j.neuroimage.2016.03.061